BraeTroutman/obslytics-wrapper/README.md

-├── pkg		    -- modified prometheus and thanos source code ├── pyscripts	    -- python3 dependencies and scripts for prepocessing go here ├── run.sh	    -- the entrypoint for the container, runs queries and python processing └── target	    -- contains configuration information for obslytics and run.sh
+├── pkg		    -- modified prometheus and thanos source code ├── pyscripts	    -- python3 dependencies and scripts for prepocessing go here ├── run.sh	    -- the entrypoint for the container, runs queries and python processing └── config	    -- contains configuration information for obslytics and run.sh
 ```

 ## configuration